mattsoen/cyber_sec/IaC/az_sql_db.md

 # Documentation for Azure SQL Database Bicep Template

 ## Overview
 This Bicep template provisions an Azure SQL logical server and a SQL Database within a specified resource group.
-It utilizes Azure Key Vault to securely retrieve the administrator password.
+It utilises Azure Key Vault to securely retrieve the administrator password.

 ## Script Details